 Due to the rotational symmetry of the system around joint 1, the optimal location of the calibration device is on the vertical plane defined by the middle of the mechanical limits of joint 1.
-The optimal location for the 254mm device is calculated at P(x, z) = (550mm, 1800mm), respectively the horizontal and vertical distances from the manipulator base along the defined vertical plane.
-The volume of the ICR in this case is $8.33m^3$.
-A second maxima for the ICR volume is $6.66m^3$, obtained for a device location at P(x, z) = (550mm, -200mm) from the manipulator base.
-For the 1270mm device, the optimized location is at P(x, z) = (1600mm, 1750mm), resulting in an ICR volume of $17.8m^3$.
+The optimal location for the 254mm device is calculated at P(x, z) = (550 mm, 1800 mm), respectively the horizontal and vertical distances from the manipulator base along the defined vertical plane.
+The volume of the ICR in this case is 8.33m^3 .
+A second maxima for the ICR volume is 6.66m^3 , obtained for a device location at P(x, z) = (550 mm, -200 mm) from the manipulator base.
+For the 1270mm device, the optimized location is at P(x, z) = (1600 mm, 1750 mm), resulting in an ICR volume of 17.8m^3 .
 Note that this volume is twice the ICR volume obtained from the 254mm device, i.e., the 1270mm fixture results in a better calibration accuracy in this case.

-5.2.
 Experimental Results

-Figure (4) shows the laboratory system used to experimentally evaluate the SEC calibration method.
+Figure 11 shows the laboratory system used to experimentally evaluate the SEC calibration method.
 The manipulator is a Schilling Titan II, a six DOF hydraulic robot capable of handling payloads in excess of 100 kg.
 A handle on the SEC fixture provides a repeatable grip for the manipulator.

-Figure 4.
+Figure 11.
 Experimental System

 The objective of the experiment is to see if the SEC calibration method can be practically applied to a real physical system to improve its absolute accuracy.
 The object is to have the residual error approach the limit set by the position sensing resolution of the system.
 A control technique called Base Sensor Control (Iagnemma et al., 1997) is used to improve the system repeatability by greatly reducing the effects of joint friction.
+This control scheme is applied in concert with the orthogonal projection operator in the Jacobian null space, defined in Equation (8), minimizing the resulting forces at the SEC fixture.
 The relative positioning root mean square error is used as a measure of the system repeatability.
 Data is taken by moving the manipulator an arbitrary distance from the test point and then commanding it back to its original position.
 The measured maximum errors are ±5 mm, and the repeatability of the system is 2.7 mm (RMS).